ntesdaf/MM-assignment/README.md

 # MM-assignment
-This is my answer to the "MM" logo task
+This is my answer to the "MM" logo task, written in Java.